Research

 • Medical Imaging

 GIlab works in collaboration with medical staff from the Institut de Diagnòstic per la Imatge, a prestigious imaging institute located in the main Catalan public hospitals, and with doctors from the Hospital Clínic de Barcelona.
 The goal of this multidisciplinary team is to research and develop useful solutions for the technical and clinical problems in the field of medical imaging and develop new tools to support diagnosis.
-Our research covers: basic tools for diagnosis, computer aided diagnosis, and diffusion tensor imaging.
+Our research covers basic tools for diagnosis, computer-aided diagnosis, and diffusion tensor imaging.

 medical1 medical2 medical3